Toroidal grid minors and stretch in embedded graphs: Breakdown of the proof of Theorem

-Now recall that in the torus $\ewn(G)=\ew(G)$, and so $\fw(G)\geq\frac{\ewnd(G)}{\lfloor\Delta(G)/2\rfloor}$.
+In the torus, $\ewn(G)=\ew(G)$ and so by Lemma~\ref{lem:ewdfw} we have $\fw(G)\geq\frac{\ewnd(G)}{\lfloor\Delta(G)/2\rfloor}$.
 Hence, for instance, one can formulate Theorem~\ref{thm:deGS} in terms of nonseparating dual edge-width.
-Along these lines we shall derive the following as a consequence of Theorem~\ref{thm:two-cycle-families} (the proof is also in Section~\ref{sec:grids}):
+Along these lines we shall derive the following as a consequence of Theorem~\ref{thm:two-cycle-families}; its proof is also in Section~\ref{sec:grids}: